What We’ll Cover:

 What you can do:

 If your 2 year old was sleeping like a champ before this regression hit, then do your best to stay consistent.
 Keep up with your familiar sleep routines and timing.
-Your little one may need extra comfort or support, but try not to deviate from your typical sleep routines too much.
+Your toddler may need extra comfort or support, but try not to deviate from your typical sleep routines too much.
 This will help your toddler go right back to sleeping well once the regression passes.

 Specifically focus on keeping your child falling asleep on his own at bedtime and during the night.
 If you start rocking him or bringing him to your bed, he’ll plan on you continuing this after the regression passes.

 If your 2 year old wasn’t sleeping well before the regression, there’s no better time to begin learning healthy sleep habits.
-Start by creating a Peaceful Nightly Ritual.
-My free Exhausted Mom’s Survival Kit walks you step-by-step through getting your little one sleeping well.

 Separation anxiety peaks around 18 months, but it can resurface around the 2 year mark.
 If your little one is going through big changes like switching daycares, welcoming a new sibling or potty training, separation anxiety can increase.
 In times of change, your toddler’s sleep may suffer and she’ll look to you for comfort and stability.